j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

             }
 {% endhighlight %}

-Since we now have a black & white shell we need to address why it's all just 1 color, that's because we need to resize this UV map & it's only a size of 0 - 1, to be larger and to do that we just multiply the size by 100, now we have a 100x100 "blocks" that are random greyscaled colors ranging from 0 - 1.
+Since we now have a black & white shell we need to address why it's all just 1 color, that's because its starting size is from 0 - 1 we need to resize this UV map to be larger, and to do that we just multiply the size by 100, now we have a size UV of 100x100 "blocks" that are random greyscaled colors ranging from 0 - 1.

+$$\vec{UV^{\prime}} = \vec{UV} \times S$$

 Here I came across another problem where instead of using an uint, I used a float since I never weirdly used an int type in shaders I had a spam of noise on my quad because it's all in decimals so I never got the blocky/floor clamped numbers you would get using an uint instead of float.
 I was stuck on this even though I knew the issue was it being decimals while trying to understand why my noise value wasn't magically floored.
 Insert typical programmer brain fart moment.